jamesmcaleer/gemoji/README.md

 ## How it works
 Upon starting the game, the [Dictionary API](https://dictionaryapi.com) is used to find all synonyms of both target words

-For example, **home** would have synonyms such as house and place.
+For example, **home** would have synonyms such as house and place

-Whenever the player inputs a word, this word is checked against synList to see if it is a synonym
+Whenever the player inputs a word, this word is checked against synList to see if it is a synonym:

 ```javascript
 const getData = async (callback) => {